erikgoe/Sim8051/README.md

 ![Screenshot of the simulator user interface](https://github.com/erikgoe/Sim8051/blob/main/doc/screenshot.png "User interface")

 Head to the releases section to download the application or build it using the instructions below.
-Some simple example programs can be found in the `tests` directory.
+Some simple example programs can be found in the `examples` directory.
 Please be aware that not every instruction has been extensively tested, so expect bugs.

 Feel free to open an issue, if you find a bug or have other suggestions/ideas.